nasa/cumulus-docs/docs/input_output.md

 ### 5. Validate task input, output and configuration messages against the schemas provided.

-If the task has schemas for input, output and configuration messages, the Message Adapter validates each of the messages against it corresponding schema after a message is generated.
+If the task has schemas for input, output and configuration messages, the Message Adapter validates each of the messages against its corresponding schema after a message is generated.

 ## Specific Payload Formats